Geeks in Phoenix

 As you can see from the following screen capture,

-the original boot/recovery partition can not be deleted in Windows 10 Disk Management application.
+the original boot/recovery partition can not be deleted in Disk Management application.

-In cases like that, I have found using the Windows Diskpart application works great.
-It is a command-line-only program, but you can use it to delete any type of partition if you are very careful.
+In cases like that, using the Diskpart application works great.
+It is a command-line program, but you can use it to delete any partition if you are very careful.

 Using Diskpart to erase a drive